-This is my review of the Crowne Plaza Salzburg hotel.
+This is my review of the Crowne Plaza Salzburg hotel, known locally as The Pitter.

 On our way back to the UK after half term, we spent a night in Salzburg.
 I chose the Crowne Plaza Salzburg (technically still called by its historic name of The Pitter) because I knew the location was OK – I had previously stayed at the Sheraton which is almost opposite – and it would allow my wife and I to meet our Accelerate promotional targets.